varabyte/kobweb/examples/multimodule/README.md

   * There is a `.gitignore` file in the `site` subfolder in addition to the one at the root level.
 This is because it is responsible for ignoring the `.kobweb` folder, which moved into the `site` folder.

-`common`, `auth`, and `chat` each get processed by the Kobweb library plugin at build time, generating some intermediate artifacts that the Kobweb application plugin looks for and consumes.
+`core`, `auth`, and `chat` each get processed by the Kobweb library plugin at build time, generating some intermediate artifacts that the Kobweb application plugin looks for and consumes.

 The application plugin is responsible for bundling everything together into a final, cohesive, single site.